Duration and Convexity

 Convexity is the rate that the duration changes along the price-yield curve, and, thus, is the 1st derivative to the equation for the duration and the 2nd derivative to the equation for the price-yield function.
 Convexity is always positive for vanilla bonds.
 Furthermore, the price-yield curve flattens out at higher interest rates, so convexity is greater on the upside than on the downside, so the absolute change in price for a given change in yield will be slightly greater when yields decline rather than increase.
 Consequently, bonds with higher convexity will have greater capital gains for a given decrease in yields than the corresponding capital losses that would occur when yields increase by the same amount.

-Some additional properties of convexity include the following:
+Some additional properties of convexity include:

-Convexity is calculated by the following equation:
+Convexity is calculated by this equation:

 Convexity Formula